Close

 Northern Territory response and strategy

-Australia's Environment Ministers PDF (10.0 KB) have endorsed the country's first PFAS National Environmental Management Plan (NEMP).
+Australia's Environment Ministers PDF (10.0 KB) have endorsed the country's PFAS National Environmental Management Plan (NEMP).

-The PFAS NEMP provides governments with a consistent, practical, risk-based framework for the environmental regulation of PFAS-contaminated materials and sites.
+The PFAS NEMP provides governments with a consistent, practical and risk-based framework for the environmental regulation of PFAS-contaminated materials and sites.
 The PFAS NEMP has been developed as an adaptive plan, able to respond to emerging research and knowledge.

 The PFAS NEMP is a reference on the state of knowledge related to the environmental regulation of PFAS.
 It represents a how-to guide for the investigation and management of PFAS contamination and waste management, including recommended approaches, which will be called upon to inform actions by EPAs and other regulators.